Back

 View source

 A new COVID-19 variant, named Cicada, has been identified and is associated with a rise in cases globally.
+Initially identified in South Africa in November 2024, the variant initially spread slowly, with the reason for its current increase in cases remaining undetermined by experts.

 In the United States, Cicada has been detected in wastewater in over 20 states.
-However, it has not yet contributed to a large number of new COVID-19 cases across the country.

-Expert Insights on Immunity
+Expert Observations on Immunity and Severity

 The SARS-CoV-2 virus, which causes COVID-19, undergoes constant mutation, leading to the frequent emergence of new variants.
+Experts have stated that the Cicada variant may present challenges to immune systems.

-Despite this, the variant is not believed to induce reactions as severe as those caused by earlier strains of the virus.
+This means it could potentially exhibit some immunity from existing vaccines or prior infections.
+However, a significant observation offers some reassurance: the variant is not believed to induce reactions as severe as those caused by earlier strains of the virus.

-International Monitoring Status
+Official Monitoring Status